mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 # core

 The `aspects` folder contains the languages for the language aspects.
-The `baselanguage` fodler contains the baselanguage implementation and all its extensions such as extensions methods, closures or the collection language.
+The `baselanguage` folder contains the baselanguage implementation and all its extensions such as extensions methods, closures or the collection language.

 The folder `devkit` contains the four main devkits: